justexo-hash/PulseMarket/setups/NEON_ADMIN_SETUP.md

 ### Step 2: Select Your Database
 1. In the Neon dashboard, you'll see your projects
-2. Click on the project that contains your PulseMarket database (usually named something like "neondb" or similar)
+2. Click on the project that contains your Polymeme database (usually named something like "neondb" or similar)

 ### Step 3: Open SQL Editor
 1. In your project dashboard, look for a **"SQL Editor"** or **"Query"** button/tab